 Like LTL, LCL shipping stands for Less Than Cargo Load when it comes to shipping ocean freight.
 For smaller to medium sized businesses LCL often is the more cost and logistically effective method of shipping freight internationally.
 Generally, their consignment falls below the minimum threshold of six to twelve pallets, and is neither dense nor voluminous enough to warrant a FCL.
 Therefore, most of these companies with smaller cargo volume chose to go the LCL route of simply paying for the space their goods require and sharing the rest.

 Like with FCL you may choose to ship your goods in a variety of 20 and 40 foot containers including: refrigerated, tank, flat rack, standard dry, and collapsible flat rack.
 Once you have chosen the type, the cubic volume and weight of your cargo is measured and the length of travel is taken into account.
 A fee will be calculated and then agreed upon.
 Upon completion of payment and signatures, the shipping company will take your goods and load them in their section of the container.
 Do consider that with LCL you have no say on what other type of cargo you will be sharing with.
 Further, there may be delays that are out of your control as well as a result of multiple entities utilizing the container.

 - Cost Effective: If you do not have a large enough cargo volume to warrant a FCL, LCL is often the cheapest and easiest way to ship internationally.

 - Flexibility: LCL gives you the freedom to send whatever, wherever, whenever.

-Whether you plan to utilize FTL, LTL, FCL, or LCL shipping, be sure to take into careful consideration your shipping budget, the size of your shipment, the fragility and value of your shipment, and expected delivery date.
+Whether you plan to utilize TL, LTL, FCL, or LCL shipping, be sure to take into careful consideration your shipping budget, the size of your shipment, the fragility and value of your shipment, and expected delivery date.
 Determining the proper method of transport for your goods is key to your business success, so weigh the factors judiciously as you select the best option for your company’s needs.